 Since ancient times when the noblemen did not know the way to read and write, since then the legacy of the seal was made.
 As a result, even in the early days, the seal was considered and used for document authentication.
-The advancement of education cleared the way for the individual to sign.
-Despite this advancement, the practice of affixing a seal to papers has persisted until the present day.

 A common seal of company is a type of imprint that is used for engraving documents with the company’s name, proof that they have been officially accepted.

 The definition of the common seal is “a blind impression of a company’s name, providing extra proof that an agreement or document was made on the firm’s behalf by its authorized agents or officers of corporation.”
 Also known as a company seal.”

 Need for a Common Seal of Company